kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ![Screenshot 2023-09-16 090536](https://github.com/kevingonzalez7997/Deployment3/assets/59447523/fb792d17-eedf-495d-b8bf-5c0faf4f0c9e)

 ## Conclusion
 The main objective was to enhance deployment efficiency while ensuring scalability and security.
 By installing WebHooks with Jenkins, we were able to automate deployment triggered by GitHub commits.
-AWS Elastic Beanstalk provides scalability management.
-Security is handled with AWS IAM roles.
-The Jenkins pipeline, configured through the GitHub repository's Jenkinsfile, deploys our application completely automatically when changes are committed.
+AWS Elastic Beanstalk CLI further assists with deployment and scalability.
+Security is handled with AWS IAM roles and security groups.
+The CICD pipeline, configured through the GitHub repository's Jenkinsfile, deploys our application completely automatically when changes are committed thanks to EB CLI.

+## Optimization

+In this deployment, there were many optimizations that were incorporated to truly create the pipeline into a CICD pipeline.
+The two major components that allowed this were webhook and EB CLI.
+This was an improvement from having to manually deploy the application after every change.
+There is still room for improvement to ensure the resiliency of the application. a monitor system can be incorporated to minimize downtime.
+We could also launch different clones of our program in different AZ to further increase its resistance.